apioo/fusio/src/README.md

 action: "App\\Todo\\CollectionAction"
 ```

-If the action string is an PHP class Fusio tries to autoload this class through
+If the action string is a PHP class Fusio tries to autoload this class through
 composer.
 The class must implement the `Fusio\Engine\ActionInterface`.
 This is
 the most advanced solution since it is also possible to access services from the
 DI container.
 In the following an example implementation: